DailyBeliever/Cpp_Classes/Log.md

 - Updated Students

 ### 12/14/23
-- Expand on Students
+- Updated README MD

+### 12/15/23
+- Bug Fixes

-### 12/??/23
+### 12/16/23
-- Expanded more on Students
+- Expanded more on Prof
+- Added the ability to go Back to previous screen

 # Upcoming Implementations:
 - I added constructors